dermen/cxid9114/README.md

 MPI Rank 0 will monitor GPU usage by periodically printing the result of nvidia-smi to the screen.

 The simulated images can be opened with the DIALS image viewer.
-Note, the spots are large - this is because we intensionally simulated small mosaic domains in order to reduce aliasing errors that arise for Bragg spots that are much smaller than the solid angle subtended by a pixel.
+Note, the spots are large - this is because we intentionally simulated small mosaic domains in order to reduce aliasing errors that arise for Bragg spots that are much smaller than the solid angle subtended by a pixel.
 In such a case, one needs to increase the oversample factor to ensure proper sampling within each pixel, however this adds to the overall computational time (increasing the oversample from e.g. 1 to 5 incurs a 125x [!] increase in run-time).

 # Process the images with DIALS